rowandey/Papyrus/README.md

 - I TAKE NO RESPONSIBILITY FOR THE ACTIONS OF USERS OF THIS APPLICATION

 ---

+## Contributing 🤝

+If you would like to contribute to this project it is quite easy (I may be biased since it is my project).
+Follow the [Getting Started](#getting-started) section and that will get you up and running.

+Regarding actually contributing code, please fork the repository and open a pull request to the `main` branch.
+I will review it as soon as I can.

+My Practices:
+- Naming Variables:
+	- I use camel case for all variable and class names.
+- Structure:
+	- Each logical fucntion is seperated into its own `.cpp` file with an accompanying `.hpp`.
+	- All sub `.hpp` files are connected to `common.hpp` and that is `#included` into the `main.cpp` file.

+---

 ### Personal Notes

 The directory structure that will be used as a reference will be: